AdKats/AdKats/README.md

 <h3>Setting Sync</h3>
 <p>
     Plugin settings are automatically synced to layers every 5 minutes from their particular server IDs.
-    All settings for each plugin instance are stored in the database by server ID.
+    Settings for each plugin instance are stored in the database by server ID.
     Enter an existing server ID in the setting import field and all settings from that instance will be imported to this instance.
-    All settings on the current instance will be overwritten by the synced settings.
+    Settings on the current instance will be overwritten by the synced settings.
     Whenever a setting is changed, that change is persisted to the database.
 </p>
 <h3>Special Player Lists</h3>